 When being transported between its usual place of storage and places it is being used for legitimate purposes under the exemption, it must still be stored in a way that ensures it is not readily accessible to persons other than those covered by the exemption and is concealed from plain sight during any such transportation.

 The exemption also requires a record of possession, which is held by the Victorian Rover Council as well as the Unit in direct possession of the sword.

 What this means for Units is that when possessing and using a sword for Unit ceremonies, there are important regulations and responsibilities to be adhered to.
 When looking to acquire a sword the Unit should consider the following:

 Where do I get a sword from?

 There are businesses that legally sell swords to those with exemptions under the Act.
 Though it could be worth your time to approach your local Freemason Lodge and ask them if they have any swords that they could let you have.
 The local historical society may also be a good start.
-There are even some Crews that take on the challenge of making a sword out of wood or even learn how to work with metal!
+There are even some Units that take on the challenge of making a sword out of wood or even learn how to work with metal!

 Where will it be stored?

 The sword will need to be stored in a safe manner, in a locked storage box that is secure in your den or hall.
 It also needs to have a means to be transported to where you will be using the sword and remain safe and secured.